William Revelli: National High School Honors Band

 For the United States 200th Birthday, Congress created the American Revolution Bicentennial Administration (ARBA) who tasked the MENC (Music Educators National Convention) with creating a National Band made up of high school students for several concerts during the Bicentennial celebrations.
 In 1975, the MENC set up the Bicentennial Commission and started planning the National High School Honors Band.1 With the help of the MEJ (Music Educators Journal), high school band directors were asked to send in applications for only their best musicians who were at or near a professional level of skill to be considered for an audition.
-When the best current American conductor was discussed to direct the nations best high school musicians only one name was acceptable, William Revelli.
-Revelli was asked to conduct and accepted with amendments to the MENC plans for choosing students, among other caveats.
+Revelli was the only person considered to direct the band.
+He was asked to conduct and accepted with amendments to the MENC plans for choosing students, among other caveats.
 While two exceptional senior high school students were to be chosen from every state, Revelli instead picked the best high school musicians, leaving multiple states without representatives and even choosing a student who was only a junior at the time.
 His requirement for excellence were uncompromising for this most important event, the final performance of which would take place at the Kennedy Center.